skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

 - To see the specific message being sent by an `attrui`, check the corresponding object's value in the inspector and press alt (or option) while dragging it into the patching window.
 - `jit.gl.model` lets you import an 3d model into the drawing context.
     - From there, you have the same types of controls over the model as with gridshape
+    - You can view a couple built-in 3d models (extension .dae) from the FIle Browser -> Kinds -> OpenGL -> filter on DAE

 ## Tutorial 5 - Jitter Matrix operations
 - you can load a still image into a `jit.movie`